Mithril Certificate Chain in depth

 ) of all its fields.
 Therefore, if one field is modified, its hash is different.

-- The parameter of the Mithril Protocol (
+- The parameters of the Mithril protocol (

 k